derkachdaniil/racket-c-plus-plus/README.md

 rpp
 ===
-Attempt at making c++ like syntax in racket. still in early development
+Attempt at making c++ like syntax in racket.
+Still in early development